 - Serve hot.

 How many balls you get depend on the size of the plantains you use.
-Use plantains that are ripe but firm (no black spots).

 Make sure to use hard (dry) mozzarella, the fresh type will break the balls in the baking.